lavanya-shende/SRIP-2024/README.md

 README

-Project Title: ML for Sustainability: Satellite Data Processing for Detecting Pollution Sources

-Problem Statement:
-Air pollution, particularly from brick kilns, poses a significant threat to public health worldwide.
-Conventional methods of monitoring brick kilns are expensive and time-consuming.
-This project aims to revolutionize kiln monitoring by implementing computer vision and machine learning models to efficiently detect brick kilns using low-label satellite imagery.
-By doing so, the project contributes to effective pollution control and public health preservation.

 Code Overview:
 The provided code implements various aspects of the project, including dataset preparation, model development, training, evaluation, and visualization.
 Here's an overview of each section: